asbharath/WebDB/README.md

 * `--queries` A file containing the search queries or the expanded queries.
 * `--directories`: A file containing the directory name where the downloaded images are stored
 * `--run_headless`: Argument that doesn't display the browser when script runs.
 Don't pass this argument when you don't need to visualize the script in action.
 This is useful for debugging purposes and browser navigation works as expected.

+Note: There will be a `links.txt` file present inside each `directories` folder, which is used to check for duplicates.

 where queries.txt is a text file containing list of queries and dirnames.txt is the equivalent directory name of each query line by line.